DevMain1953/django-journal-website/readme.md

 TODOs / code refactoring:
 - reduce number of lines of code in ```views.py``` (move the request handling functionality to specific class);
-- remove warnings in logs about using raw QuerySet object in templates;
+- remove warnings in logs about using unordered list of objects (QuerySet) for pagination in templates;
 - replace pks with ids for queries to database in repositories.

 ## How to install and run